rali-udem/jsRealB/README.md

 ### Text realization
 * Create an [Exercise in Style](https://en.wikipedia.org/wiki/Exercises_in_Style) which creates the structure of the original story of Raymond Queneau in both French and English.
 Using menus, some elements of the text can be modified and the modifications are highlighted in the web page.
 [Exercises in style](demos/ExercicesDeStyle) [*Execute*](http://rali.iro.umontreal.ca/JSrealB/current/demos/ExercicesDeStyle/index.html)
-* Reproduce the French version of a classical story : *Le petit chaperon rouge* (*Little Red Riding Hood*).
-Hovering over a sentence, shows the underlying jsReal expression [*Execute*](http://rali.iro.umontreal.ca/JSrealB/current/demos/PetitChaperonRouge/PetitChaperonRouge.html)
+* Reproduce a classical fairy tale in which hovering over a sentence, shows the underlying `jsRealB` expression
+    * in French : *Le petit chaperon rouge*   [*Execute*](http://rali.iro.umontreal.ca/JSrealB/current/demos/PetitChaperonRouge/PetitChaperonRouge.html)
+    * in English : *Little Red Riding Hood*  [*Execute*](http://rali.iro.umontreal.ca/JSrealB/current/demos/PetitChaperonRouge/LittleRedRidingHood.html)

 ###  Data to Text applications
 * **Description (in French) of a list of events** and associated informations given as a json file [Événements](demos/Evenements) [Execute](http://rali.iro.umontreal.ca/JSrealB/current/demos/Evenements/index.html)